zaptree/mariadb-platform-docker/single-container/README.md

 sv restart mariadb-maxscale-rtr
 ```

-Between inspecting services, editing config files, and restarting services, you have the means to reconfigure the MariaDB Platform to match your requirements.
+Between inspecting services, editing config files, and restarting services, you have the means to reconfigure MariaDB Platform to match your requirements.

 ### MariaDB Columnstore
 To be completed.